JHJ4012/auto_pilot/README.md

 **Web**
 - Control page (check the status of this service in real-time)
 - Statistics page (see statistics of this service)
-- Error notice(when occur the error to RC car)
+- Error notice(when occur the error to RC car can see error message)

 **App**
  - Call activity(Call and order RC car to deliver)